-Additional spaces are available for you to study between face-to-face teaching periods and, where possible, you will be encouraged to use the building in which you have most of your teaching.
+Additional spaces will be available for you to study between face-to-face teaching periods and, where possible, you will be encouraged to use the building in which you have most of your teaching.
 With lots of online classes and meetings going on, headphones will be an essential part of your kit.
-Study and library study spaces can be booked here